sortsofecon/starter-hugo-academic2/content/home/experience.md

     description:  |2-
         Responsibilities include but not limited to:

-        * Conducted personal research.
+        * Conducted original research in Economics and Population Health.
-        * Investigated the application of HeXie management theory to broader social contexts.
         * Developed curricula and teaching materials.
-        * Taught Master's level courses.
+        * Taught undergraduate and postgraduate courses.
+        * Applied for research funding and grants.
+        * Refereed articles for peer-reviewed journals.

   - title: Research & Teaching Assistant
     company: IQS School of Management, Ramon Llull University